Film Noir / Crime Films

 Parole Inc. (1949) 71m.
 Federal agent goes undercover.
 Michael O’Shea, Evelyn Ankers.

 Shoot to Kill (1947) 64m.
 Gangster framed by crooked DA.
 Wife and newspaper reporter team up.
-With: Convicted (1931) 61m.
-Murder on an ocean cruise.
-Reporter investigates.

 They Made Me a Killer (1946) 64m.
 Young girl tries to prove man innocent of robbery and murder.